Taylor: Bengals not likely to trade No. 1 pick

 "You know, people all the time ask me what would it take to give up that pick and if there's somebody there that people are willing to give up a lot for, that they believe in, then that just really verifies what we think about those players as well."
 Taylor gushed about Burrow at the 2020 NFL Scouting Combine and had more kind words for the Heisman Trophy winner this week.

 "He's got a great edge to him, I think that's the best way to put it," Taylor said.
 "You know, you can talk about confidence and all that stuff to quarterbacks, but he's one of those guys that put in the work, so he's got the confidence in his abilities because there's not a lot of unknown out there for him.
 We've gotten to know him.
 We've gotten to know a lot of the guys during this conversation over the last couple of weeks.
 We really maxed out that time talking to him.
-We feel comfortable with all those guys there at the top." --Field Level Media
+We feel comfortable with all those guys there at the top."
+Burrow said in a radio interview with ESPN Baton Rouge that he expects his initial professional assignment to be a challenge.

+"Whatever team I go to, it's going to be a challenge to begin in," Burrow said.
+"I'm going to have to persevere through it, just like I've done in the past."
+Burrow said he visited with the Bengals and other teams at the NFL Scouting Combine, but his expectations of the pre-draft process were thrown off track by the coronavirus pandemic.
+Burrow was scheduled to have a pro day, which the Bengals planned to attend, but now is focused on how he will acclimate to the NFL if there are no in-person workouts this summer.

+"You might have a really good first year," Burrow said.
+"You might have a really bad first year.
+You don't really know, especially without OTAs this year.
+You're going to have less time with your team.
+So there's going to be ups and downs, for sure.
+You're just going to have to battle through it." --Field Level Media

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)